rage/java-programming/data/part-8/4-grouping-data-using-hash-maps.md

 <!-- Tehtävänäsi on toteuttaa luokka `UseanKaannoksenSanakirja`, johon voidaan lisätä yksi tai useampi käännös jokaiselle sanalle.
 Luokan tulee toteuttaa seuraavat metodit: -->

-Your assignment is to create the class `DictionaryOfManyTranslations".
+Your assignment is to create the class `DictionaryOfManyTranslations`.
 In it can be stored one or more translations for each word.
 The class is to implement the following methods:

 <!-- - `public void lisaa(String sana, String kaannos)` lisää käännöksen sanalle säilyttäen vanhat käännökset -->